jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 As a consequence, the GS procedure reduces to
 $$\tilde{q}_{j}(x)=xq_{j-1}(x)-\langle x q_{j-1},q_{j-1}\rangle q_{j-1}(x)-\langle x q_{j-1},q_{j-2}\rangle q_{j-2}(x)$$
 which is a three-term recurrence rule!
 >Note.
-The trick $\langle x q_{j-1},q_i\rangle=\langle q_{j-1},xq_i\rangle$ relies heavily on the fact that the inner product is defined by an intergral and that we are dealing with polynomials.
+The trick $\langle x q_{j-1},q_i\rangle=\langle q_{j-1},xq_i\rangle$ relies heavily on the fact that the inner product is defined by an integral and that we are dealing with polynomials.
 The GS procedure works generally in pre-Hilbert spaces, however, then we do not expect this kind of simplification.

 **Claim.** The GS procedure works.
 **Proof.**